TerraFusion/basicFusion/externLib/readme.txt

 This directory is where some of the external dependencies for the BF program will reside.
 Note that by default, this directory is empty.
-The external dependencies are added by the user either directly or by running configuration scripts.
+The external dependencies are added by the user either directly or by running configuration scripts such as configureEnv.sh.